Monday, November 28, 2016

 Benedict Cumberbatch is amazingly talented in playing the title character in the protagonist role since Sherlock and has joined an assembly of co-stars with Tilda Swinton and Mads Mikkelsen.
 I can't believe he isn't playing another villain who has done much evil, like the dragon Smaug from The Hobbit and Khan from Star Trek Into DarknessIt amazes me how lucky Benedict Cumberbatch has been with his film opportunities.
 He has struck gold with this movie, as Marvel movies always make astronomical incomes at the box office.
 Benedict has been consistent with his films.
 And over the past five years, he has been garnering hit after hit.

-The scoring is ingeniously perfect, which is thanks to the noted contributions of Michael Giacchino, and he does have the potential to be the next John Williams after composing films like Star Trek and Jurassic World.
+The scoring is ingeniously perfect, thanks to the noted contributions of Michael Giacchino, and he does have the potential to be the next John Williams after composing films like Star Trek and Jurassic World.

 DOCTOR STRANGE is a must-see film that is very complex, well-acted and a visual delight of an origin story.
 This movie is simply perfect and never fails to entertain.